 |Les Liaisons Dangereuses (1959)|

-At the same time, pretending to love someone gives you tons of power over them, presuming they love you more; pretending not to care about someone you do love gives you a better chance at not scaring them off with your needy longing.
-Sometimes you can avoid the fear/lonely/trauma altogether and never change your mind for anyone, but rarely because our minds change all the time whether we want them to or not.
-Fuck the world if they think you should act in some other way than pretense.
+At the same time, pretending to love someone gives you tons of power over them, presuming they love you more.
+So fuck the world if they think you should act in some other way than pretense.
 In Falsum Veritas!
 When the world around you has proven it can't be trusted, only a fool ever feels secure.
 It's this aspect of Lawrence's character that resonates with writers such as Laura Bogart:

-Like Hunger Games, Horses involves average, starving, broke ass poor citizens entering a grueling but possibly lucrative competition as couples, two by two, as if upon a massive, hellish ark.
-The film records their signing in, health check-ups, coaching, etc, before the competition begins so by the time it starts we're already antsy.
-As the cruel hours of the competition drag on, sponsors are courted from amongst the gathered gawkers.
-In Games, Jennifer Lawrence feigns reciprocation for her less agile fellow entrant Josh Hutcherson because the rubes love a romance, and in Horses Jane Fonda and Michael Sarrazin even get married right on the dance floor, even though at that point they no longer even like each other, just for presents from the rubes, pots and pans they can hock once the contest ends.
-In both films, after many torturous days and nights the final survivors are so exhausted they're barely recognizable to themselves, and of course that's just what the ghoulish audience loves to gawk at... in both worlds.
+Like Hunger Games, Horses involves average, starving, broke-ass poor citizens entering a grueling but possibly lucrative Depression-era dance competition as couples, two-by-two, as if upon a massive, hellish ark.
+The film records their signing-in, health check-ups, coaching, etc, before the competition begins, so by the time it starts we're already antsy for the inevitable pain-a-thon.
+As the cruel hours of the competition drag into weeks, sponsors are courted from amongst the gathered gawkers.
+In Games, Jennifer Lawrence feigns reciprocation for her less agile fellow entrant Josh Hutcherson because the rubes love a romance; in Horses, Jane Fonda and Michael Sarrazin--who barely met before signing up--get married right on the dance floor, even though at that point they no longer even like each other, just for presents from the rubes, pots and pans they can hock once the contest ends.
+In both films, after many torturous days and nights, the final survivors are so exhausted they're barely recognizable to themselves or us, and of course that's just what the ghoulish audience loves to gawk at... in both worlds.
+(2)

 (1) Groucho's famous telegram to Friar's Club: "PLEASE ACCEPT MY RESIGNATION.
 I DON'T WANT TO BELONG TO ANY CLUB THAT WILL ACCEPT PEOPLE LIKE ME AS A MEMBER".